-I have 20+ years of experience in the software filed, ranging from working as a software developer, project manager, product manager, scrum master to Chief Technology Officer and Chief Operations Officer.
+I have 20+ years of experience in the software filed, ranging from working as a software developer, project manager, product manager, scrum master, Private Equity manager, post acquisition and integration transformation to Chief Technology Officer and Chief Operations Officer.
 I ‘ve helped numerous companies and entrepreneurs turn their business ideas to successful working companies, I also have global experience working with companies in US, Europe and MENA region.
 In addition, I ‘m PMP certified and hold an MBA.

 I 've done project management consulting for years, using Scrum , XP , as well as the classic PMI approach, and a blend of waterfall and spiral.